Ratul-byte/Database-Project-Online-Flight-Reservation-CSE370/README.md

 Password: password of your choice

-### Also created an access to a certain 'brands' website which we take inspire to create the name of this website (Click the logo to go to the link)
+### Also created access to a certain 'brands' website, which we took inspiration from to create the name of this website (Click the logo to go to the link)